netcinematics/WEB3_TREASURE_MAP/README.md

 NOT like a fortress to keep baddies out - Like an alpine-mountain-stream of pure water.
 Filter badactors like a mountain purifies water, pollutants sink in rocks, sand and swamp, while pure water flows to the top.
-That is how to GATE COMMUNITIES from digital wolves.

 BLOCKCHAIN EXPLORER : Etherscan, Polygonscan, Dune Analytics, VERIFIABLE ENTITY